erichung64/nba_stats_app/README.md

 5. Access the frontend at `http://localhost:3000`.

 ## Frontend Features
-- **Search and Filter**: Users can search for players by name and filter by active or inactive status.
+- **Search and Filter**: Users can search for players by name and filter by season and season type.
 - **Player List**: Displays a list of players with clickable names.
 - **Player Profile**: Shows detailed career and season statistics in a modal dialog with bar and line charts.
 - **Responsive Design**: The application is designed to be responsive and user-friendly.